cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 ### Ubuntu/Debian

 1. Download the deb package from the [Downloads page](downloads/get_cloudify_3x.html).
-1. Open a Terminal at the directory where you downloaded the file.
+1. Open a terminal at the directory where you downloaded the file.
 1. Run (replacing `<pkg.deb>` with the name of file you downloaded):
 {% highlight bash %}
 sudo dpkg -i <pkg.deb>
 source /cfy/env/bin/activate
 {% endhighlight %}

-Now try running `cfy -h` in your Terminal.
+Now try running `cfy -h` in your terminal.
 You should get an output describing how to use `cfy`.

 ### Centos/RHEL

 1. Download the rpm package from the [Downloads page](downloads/get_cloudify_3x.html).
-1. Open a Terminal at the directory where you downloaded the file.
+1. Open a terminal at the directory where you downloaded the file.
 1. Run (replacing `<pkg.rpm>` with the name of file you downloaded):
 {% highlight bash %}
 sudo rpm -i <pkg.rpm>
 source /cfy/env/bin/activate
 {% endhighlight %}

-Now try running `cfy -h` in your Terminal.
+Now try running `cfy -h` in your terminal.
 You should get an output describing how to use `cfy`.

 ### Installing using the tar.gz package

 1. Download the tar.gz package from the [Downloads page](downloads/get_cloudify_3x.html).
-1. Open a Terminal at the directory where you downloaded the file.
+1. Open a terminal at the directory where you downloaded the file.
 1. Run
 {% highlight bash %}
 tar -xzvf <pkg.tar.gz>  # replacing `<pkg.tar.gz>` with the name of the file you downloaded.